Physicslibrary/Threejs-VR-Carbon-Dioxide-Sensor/README.md

 # Threejs-VR-Carbon-Dioxide-Sensor
-A project to explore measurements of carbon dioxide concentration and presenting the numbers in virtual reality.<br>
+A project to explore measurement of carbon dioxide concentration and presenting the numbers in virtual reality.<br>

 It is about learning to interface a Sensirion SCD4x carbon dioxide sensor to a Raspberry Pi and an Oculus Quest to 3D map CO2 measurements.<br>